 A Hold Harmless Agreement template helps protect someone who hired a contractor from liability if they harm themselves while working for them.
-It acts as a form of insurance and lets people work together who might otherwise not be able to because of legal liability.
+It acts as a form of insurance and lets people work together who might otherwise be unable to because of legal liability.